Resist peer pressure

-Peer pressure means that friends put pressure on you to do something you may not want to do.
-They may urge you to cheat, steal, or say something to someone that makes you feel uncomfortable.
-That is negative peer pressure.
+PEER PRESSURE means that friends put pressure on you to do something you may not want to do.
+They may urge you to cheat, steal, try drugs, deceive your parents, or say or do something that makes you feel uncomfortable.
+This is known as negative peer pressure.

 But there is a positive peer pressure as well.
-Your friends may talk you into going to church, to help them hand out Gospel tracts or food for needy people, or perhaps go to a church camp.
+Your friends may encourage you to go to church with them, help you give up bad habits, want your assistance in helping someone, or perhaps urge you to go to a church camp.
 This is positive peer pressure, and can do much good.

 A study in the United States in 2009 found that teenage girls were much more likely than boys to feel peer pressure.
 The girls in the study often felt anxious or depressed about what their friends thought of them.
 Boys generally didn't worry about what their friends thought.